-- To create a new Submenu, see ""Creating Submenus" on page 65. - To create a new Announcement, see "Creating Announcements" on page 71. - To add a line to an Automated Attendant or to delete a line from an Automated Attendant, see "Programming Line Assignments" on page 79. - To change or program a Fax extension to receive fax calls transferred by an Automated Attendant, see ""Assigning a Fax Extension to an Automated Attendant" on page 81.
+- To create a new Submenu, see ""Creating Submenus" on page 72. - To create a new Announcement, see "Creating Announcements" on page 80. - To add a line to an Automated Attendant or to delete a line from an Automated Attendant, see "Programming Line Assignments" on page 88. - To change or program a Fax extension to receive fax calls transferred by an Automated Attendant, see ""Assigning a Fax Extension to an Automated Attendant" on page 90.
 The extension must also be assigned as a Fax extension type.
-See ""Assigning Fax Extensions" on page 56. - To modify the Schedule Options, see "Programming the Schedule Options" on page 74.
+See ""Assigning Fax Extensions" on page 62. - To modify the Schedule Options, see "Programming the Schedule Options" on page 83.

-Procedures to modify a Day or Night Main Menu, a Submenu, or an Announcement; to delete a Submenu or Announcement; and to administer a Temporary Schedule follow.
+Procedures to modify a Day or Night Main Menu, a Submenu, or an Announcement; to delete a Submenu or Announcement; to administer a Temporary Schedule; and to modify Line Ownership, System Group Lists, and Directory Lists follow.